Python

 Type hints

-All function and method signatures must include comprehensive type annotations:
+All function and method signatures must include type annotations:

 def __init__(self, config: EMACrossConfig) -> None: